scscodes/valheim-world-engine/bepinex/INTEGRATION_EXAMPLE.md

 # BepInEx Integration Example

+**⚠️ NOTE:** This integration is **on hold** until BepInEx approach is fully validated.

-This document shows how to integrate the BepInEx solution into the main Valheim World Engine project.
+This document outlines how the BepInEx solution **could** be integrated into the main Valheim World Engine project once it proves superior to the current graceful shutdown approach.

+**Current Status:** BepInEx approach is isolated for testing.
+See `VALIDATION_GUIDE.md`.

 ## 1. Update world_generator.py